-This short-legged hound garnered popularity in the UK as a family and companion dog because of its affectionate and loyal nature, and was recognised by The Kennel Club.
+This short-legged hound garnered popularity in the UK as a family and companion dog because of its affectionate and loyal nature, and was recognised by the Kennel Club.

 The Basset Fauve de Bretagne is a calm, affectionate, cheerful, loyal, and sociable dog.
 It loves being around its family and seeks plenty of attention, making it a good companion.
-It loves children but interactions with toddlers should always be supervised to avoid being too rowdy.
+It loves children, but interactions with toddlers should always be supervised to avoid being too rowdy.
 As a breed with high energy and clinginess to its owners, it is best not to leave it alone in the house or it will exhibit destructive behaviour.

 It is an intelligent hound that is highly trainable, which will particularly excel in hunting.
 It has a tendency to be stubborn since it was developed as an independent hunter.
 This can be corrected through firm training.
-It generally gets along with other dogs especially those they grew up with.
-You have to keep an eye on this breed when there are small animals because its prey drive may get the best of him.
+It generally gets along with other dogs especially those it grew up with.
+You have to keep an eye on this breed when there are small animals because its prey drive may get the best of it.

 Breeds may have common characteristics that are often expected from them.
-However, the dog’s behaviour, temperament and intelligence can be influenced by environment, socialisation and training.
+However, the dog’s behaviour, temperament, and intelligence can be influenced by environment, socialisation, and training.

 As a breed with high energy needs, it needs at least two hours of exercise, which can be divided into short walks in the morning and afternoon, and then scenting games in a secured yard.
-It is important to always check your fencing to prevent escaping since it is a determined hunter that won’t give up once it catches a scent.
+It is important to always check your fencing to prevent it from escaping since it is a determined hunter that won’t give up once it catches a scent.

 Be careful not to overexert your Basset Fauve puppy, though, because it might develop joints and bones as they are still continuing to grow.